dylan-lang/opendylan/sources/environment/console/README.txt

 Libraries_________Storage_______________________In file_______________________

-MC,  CC    <basic-main-command>          command-line.dylan ME,  CE    <environment-main-command>    environment-command-line.dylan
+MC,  CC    <main-command>          command-line.dylan ME,  CE    <main-command>    environment-command-line.dylan
 ______________________________________________________________________________

 The options are converted into <command> objects and executed in